 Like the video’s title, thumbnails are what the users will see at a glance.
 They hold a tremendous impact on a video’s view rate and SEO, so you should choose a good one.
 The best way to be doing so is to create a custom thumbnail that is illustrative of the content in the video.

-Your Youtube video thumbnail appears in these following places: channel page, watch page, playlists, suggested list, Youtube search, Google web search, mobile search.
-So keep these following practices in mind when working on your thumbnails:
+Your Youtube video thumbnail appears in the following places: channel page, watch page, playlists, suggested list, Youtube search, Google web search, mobile search.
+So keep these practices in mind when working on your thumbnails:

 (i) Be bold in your image choices.
 You’re competing with other related videos in your niche, so you need to be the one that stands out among the rest.
-Color contrast, easy to read fonts, and image quality of the visual layout matters here.
+Color contrast, easy-to-read fonts, and image quality of the visual layout matter here.

 (ii) Add close-up personification.
 Clarity works best here.
 Show the close-up view of faces or standoffish details of something you wish to show, if possible.
 Viewers will be attracted to click on faces and expressive features more than anything else.